mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 gzip compression applies to the HTML, CSS, Javascript, and other static content files that make up the Mattermost web client.
-It is recommended to enable gzip to improve performance unless your environment has specific restrictions, such as a web proxy that distributes gzip files poorly.
+We recommend you enable gzip to improve performance unless your environment has specific restrictions, such as a web proxy that distributes gzip files poorly.

 **gzip**: The Mattermost server will serve static files compressed with gzip to improve performance.